ud-cis-discord/ud-cis-discord.github.io/pages/Discord Crash Course.md

 **Pinging people:**

-Similarly to Twitter, Discord has a feature that allows you to @ people on the same guild as you.
+Similarly to Twitter, Discord has a feature that allows you to @ people on the same server as you.
 This is called a ping, and it is done by putting an @ in front of someone's Discord name when sending a message.
 For example:

 <img src="https://canvas.instructure.com/users/26285220/files/123645464/preview?verifier=3oAqzyl48VdNO2I0BxsUYSq5YaoS4pc4QTEqCXAF" alt="A screenshot of a message being sent to Sage, by pinging Sage with the at symbol.">